-1. Check personnel list and assure all personnel are accounted for.
-Call for a PAR.

-- 2. Remove all equipment in reverse order.
+- Check personnel list and assure all personnel are accounted for.
+Call for a PAR. - 2.
+Remove all equipment in reverse order.
 Sometimes it is necessary to leave equipment in place for OSHA investigation. - 3.
-Have contractor or responsible party backfill excavation or trench, if possible, to assure no additional collapse and entry. - 4.
-Decon, inventory, and replace all equipment on technical rescue units. - 5.
-Tag and place any equipment damaged or potentially unfit for further technical rescue operation use out of service until repaired. - 6.
-Rescuers shall go through a psychological "debriefing" after each work period or shift while assigned to the disaster site. - 7 A team briefing/post incident analysis shall be conducted on site. - 8.
+Have contractor or responsible party backfill excavation or trench if possible to assure no additional collapse and entry. - 4.
+Decon, Inventory, and replace all equipment on squad.

+- 5. Tag and place any equipment damaged or potentially unfit for further technical rescue operations use out of service until repaired. - 6.
+Rescuers shall go through a psychological "debriefing" after each work period or shift while assigned to the disaster site. - 7.
+A team briefing/post incident analysis shall be conducted on site and at the station. - 8.
 Complete all required TRT logs. - 9.
-Complete an OSHA report.
+OSHA report